ElpiLab/To-Do-App/README.md

 Analysis:

-Problem: As students in 1st year of BIT, we face a challenge in our academic task management:
+Problem: As first-year BIT students, we face a challenge with juggling multiple modules, assignments, group projects, and personal study goals.
+This leads to constant brain overload and decision fatigue, which in turn leads to the following struggles:
+-Poor Time Management caused by insufficient time allocation, which makes students procrastinate and have last-minute stress.

- - difficulty prioritizing assignments, studies, and deadlines
+- Difficulty in prioritizing the urgency of assignments, leading to effort underestimation.
- - Poor times management leading to last-minute stress and assignment uploading
- - Lack of priority and productivity to maintain focus during studies
- -
- of managing tasks, learning, studying... so a To-Do App might help students better manage their time.
+- Low productivity and not good focus as tasks lack clear boundaries & priorities, which causes mental strain during studies.

-## The impact:
+## Impact:
-Without an effective system or strategy, students experience:
-  - Missed deadlines or lower grades
+Lack of a centralized system to maximize productivity, especially in first-year students, often leads to:
+-Procrastination
+-Inefficient study time
+-last-minute stress
+-Sometimes missed deadlines with projects/assignments.
-  - increased stress
+- Poor Grades
-  - difficulty balancing individual and group work

-## Solution To-Do App:
+## Solution:
-The solution can be a Task Manager, as a console based application with task orgnaization
+Our interactive To-Do-App with task organization provides an effective system and strategic ways to improve productivity by:
+-Reducing Stress through the clear visualization of progress -Improved Grades through timely assignment/project submission and better quality work as a result of a better structured time allocation.
+-Implementing focus sessions with the Pomodoro app for higher productivity

 ## Scenario:
-Based on our modules, we have different requirements, teams, group projects.
-The idea is to put all tasks and deadline in  the console application console to get notifications and reminders for task management and completion.
+Based on our modules, we have different requirements, teams, and group projects.
+The idea is to put all tasks and deadlines in  the console application to get notifications and reminders for task management and completion.

 ## User stories:

+-As a user, I want to add a new task with a title, description, and priority so that I have all my To Do Tasks centralized and easily organized
-- As a user, I want to see the overview of the tasks on the console
+- As a user, I want to see the view my tasks on the console, so that I can immediately get an overview of the workload I have
+- As a user, I want to mark a task as complete, so that I can visually track my progress and maintain motivation
-- As a user, I want to track time and see the time invested for each task or project
+- As a user, I want to track time and see the time invested(in minutes/hours) for each task/project, so that I can accurately estimate time for future projects and improve my planning.
-- As a user, I want to categorize based on topics, priority, due date and color-code
+- As a user, I want to categorize based on topics, priority, due date, and color-code, so that I can constantly manage my time during stressful periods
-- As a user, I want to delete tasks and mark tasks as done
+- As a user, I want to delete old/redundant tasks, so that my task list remains clean and focused only on actionable items.
-- As a user, I want to track time using Pomodoro
+- As a user, I want to start and end a session using Pomodoro, e.g,  (25 min work/5 min break), so that I can maintain deep focus and prevent burning out during long study sessions.
-- As a user, I want to see the weekly, monthy and yearly calender
+- As a user, I want to see the weekly, monthly, and yearly calendars

 ### Use cases:
-  - Show Menu: Display list of actions: Add Task, View Tasks, Mark as Done, Delete, Exit
+  - Show Menu: Display list of actions in the console: Add Task, View Tasks, Mark as Done, Delete, Exit
-  - Create Tasks - Add new tasks with details: title, description, due date, priority
+  - Create/Edit Tasks - Allow new entry or modification of tasks with details: title, description, due date, priority.
-  - Show Current Tasks: Display curretn tasks, completed tasks, or Pomodoro Info
+  - Show Current Tasks: Display all tasks with clear status, priority, description, and time spent based on Pomodoro Info
-  - Edit or delete Tasks in the console
+  - Edit or delete Tasks- Allow the user to modify an existing task's title, description, priority, or permanently delete it from the list.
-  - Tracking Tasks: Show completion statistics and time spent
+  - Tracking Tasks: Display statistical reports on productivity, e.g, completion time, time spent on all tasks, or each task.
-  - Pomodoro Session: Start, pause or reset a timer to manage work sessions
+  - Pomodoro Session: Implement a precise timer function to start, pause, or reset structured work/break cycles (e.g, 25 minutes study, 5 minutes break) to improve focus.